 Eco-Community Homestay to Deusa village is an off the beaten trails situated in the eastern part of Nepal, 240 km away from the capital Kathmandu.
 It covers a huge area and is at an elevation between 1,000 m to 2,100 m.
 The village is inhabited mostly by the Thulung Rai people though there are some other groups like Tamang, Magar, Newar, Kshetri, who reside in the village.
-Tamang people are in upper part however some families are found in the middle part of the village as well.
-Likewise, another caste/ethnic groups like Rai, Chhetri, Dalits, and Newar are both in the middle and lower part of the Village Development Committee.
+Tamang people are in the upper part however some families are found in the middle part of the village as well.
+Likewise, other caste/ethnic groups like Rai, Chhetri, Dalits, and Newar are both in the middle and lower part of the Village Development Committee.

 Deusa Village Development Committee encompasses a large hillside area, taking about two hours to pass from one side to the other.
 The village composed of a number of smaller settlements.
 The nearby villages are Waku, Kanku, Basa in the North; Mukli, Nele in the West; and the opposite of Dudhkoshi River, there are Jubu and Lokhim is in the South and East.
 In addition, you can see the mountain scenery of Mera and Kongde peak.

 Deusa Community Homestay program encompasses comprehensive activities such as experiencing a different culture, interacting with local people, village tours, nature trails hike, performances, learning farming techniques visiting local schools, experience local cuisine, engaging in different activities that help to contribute to the communities.
-Further, diverse culture and customs revealed to you as you tour local villages, local market, ancient temples and nature hiking trails.
+Further, diverse cultures and customs revealed to you as you tour local villages, local markets, ancient temples and nature hiking trails.

 This Community Homestay allows you to connect closely with the communities that give you the opportunity to interact with diverse ethnic groups.
 These cultural exchange opportunities offer tremendous opportunities for visitors to develop a better understanding of the people of Nepal while considering significant global issues.